More at rubyonrails.org:

 /\A[+-]?\d+\z/

 Otherwise, it will try to convert the value to a number using Float.
-Floats are cast to BigDecimal using the column's precision value or a maximum of 15 digits.
+Floats are converted to BigDecimal using the column's precision value or a maximum of 15 digits.

 class Player < ApplicationRecord